PrefectHQ/prefect/docs/concepts/results.md

 ## Result storage types

-Result storage is responsible fo reading and writing serialized data to an external location.
+Result storage is responsible for reading and writing serialized data to an external location.
 At this time, any file system block can be used for result storage.
 ## Result serializer types

 A result serializer is responsible for converting your Python object to and from bytes.
 This is necessary to store the object outside of Python and retrieve it later.